TechnoZamb/osu-preview/README.md

 ## FAQ

 - Firefox support?
-  -  I plan to eventually port the extension to Firefox: as of now, the extension works perfectly in Firefox as well, except for the fact that it's very laggy and that also causes audio desync and I don't really understand why it's like this; if you think you can help, please do.
+  -  I plan to eventually port the extension to Firefox: as of now, the extension works ok in Firefox, except for the fact that it's very laggy and that also causes audio desync and I don't really understand why it's like this; if you think you can help, please do.

 ## Report a problem